Useful information for patients and interested parties

 1. Fatigue and stress intolerance

 An acute, prolonged weakness and exhaustion rank among most frequent symptoms in Long COVID.
-This is also called as “fatigue”.
-The Institute for Health Metrics and Evaluation (IHME) at the University of Washington School of Medicine estimates that fatigue affects around half of the Long COVID patients.
-They report for instance, being exhausted especially quickly or needing extraordinary amount of quiet.
+This is also called “fatigue”.
+Long haulers report, for instance, being exhausted especially quickly or needing extraordinary recovery time.
 However, breaks or sleeping rarely improve the symptoms or only for a short-term.

-The stress intolerance is also the most important feature of Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS).
-This illness is also accompanied by acute exhaustion, stress intolerance, mental problems and aches.
+PEM is the most important feature of Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS).
+This illness is accompanied by acute exhaustion, PEM, mental problems and aches.
 The long haulers are often greatly restricted in their daily routine.
-According to researchers, ME/CFS can also arise in a section of COVID long haulers.
-What exactly leads to this illness is not yet known.
-It also arises as a consequence of other infectious diseases (also see the answer to the question “Do Long COVID and ME/CFS overlap?”)
+According to researchers, ME/CFS can also arise in a potential progressive form of Long COVID.
+What exactly leads to this illness is presently under intensive research.
+It also arises as a consequence of other infectious diseases (also see the answer to the question “Are there overlaps between Long COVID and ME/CFS?).

 2. Lung and respiratory problems (pulmonary symptoms)

-According to the Institute for Health Metrics and Evaluation (IHME), around 60 per cent of the COVID long haulers suffer from symptoms affecting the lungs.
+Many COVID long haulers have symptoms affecting the lungs.
 Such symptoms can be, for example, persistent coughing or breathlessness.
 Breathlessness can occur in resting phases as well as under mild strain, for example, while climbing stairs.
 Long haulers then frequently have an oppressive feeling in the chest and can no longer take a deep breath.

-A so-called pulmonary function diagnosis can detect how heavily the lung is actually affected.
+The pulmonary function diagnosis can provide indications of how heavily the lung is actually affected.
 It tests, among other things, how much air can the lung take in per breath (respiratory volume).
 The speed at which the breath flows can also be measured.
 In people with Long COVID, the lung often has a lower capacity to take up gases and transport oxygen in the blood.
 In many cases, there are also changes in the lung, which can be seen by X-ray or a computer tomography (CT).
 Thus, large scars can be found on the lung in many of the patients with the corresponding symptoms.
+In some long haulers, the blood circulation of the lung has also changed.
+Of course, the corresponding changes cannot always be found in the examinations.

 An increased risk of lung problems was observed in people with asthma.
 A section of COVID long haulers also has malfunctions in the respiratory muscles.